 It’s not always easy to find out about what’s going on for Laura Ingalls Wilder events around the country.
-I finally decided that current information is probably best posted on a month by month basis so for current information search this site for the name of the month you are looking for and the word event (for example October 2016 Laura Ingalls Wilder Events).
+I finally decided that current information is probably best posted on a month by month basis so for current information search this site for the name of the month you are looking for and the word event (for example July 2018 Laura Ingalls Wilder Events).
 Check out the page version of this post which I update with major changes.

 Let me know if I’m missing any.
 Most of these events are annual, but check with the group hosting the event for exact dates for following years.

 NOTE: The Little House on the Prairie website uses a more extensive definition of events then I do.
 So check them out for additional listings.
 As of February 17, 2019 they hadn’t yet posted their 2019 schedule, but I assume it is in the works.

 Laura Days – September 14-15, 2019